-The Board of Directors held four meetings during the year ended December 31, 2020.
+The Board of Directors held four meetings during the year ended December 31, 2022.
 In addition, there were numerous conference calls held with the Board for informational updates and discussion.
-During the year ended December 31, 2020, no director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings held by all committees of the Board on which such director served.
-The Board has a standing Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
-Each of these committees has a charter that has been approved by the Board of Directors.
-A current copy of each charter is available on the Company's website at http://ir.yield10bio.com/corporate-governance.
+During the year ended December 31, 2022, no director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings held by all committees of the Board on which such director served.
+The Board has a standing Audit Committee, Compensation Committee, Science and Technology Committee and Nominating and Corporate Governance Committee.
+With the exception of the Science and Technology Committee, all of these committees have a charter that has been approved by the Board of Directors.
+A current copy of each charter is available on the Company's website at https://ir.yield10bio.com/corporate-governance.
 Each committee reviews the appropriateness of its charter periodically, as conditions dictate.
-The Board has also a standing Science and Technology Committee.
 Each committee retains the authority to engage its own advisors and consultants.
 The composition and responsibilities of each committee are summarized below.